0w0Demonic/AquaHotkey/docs/Builtins/Object.md

 **Description**:

-Defiens a new property by the name of `PropertyName`.
+Defines a new property by the name of `PropertyName`.

-The `Getter` function determines the value of the property when acccessed whereas `Setter` is executed whenever the property is being assigned a value.
+The `Getter` function determines the value of the property when accessed whereas `Setter` is executed whenever the property is being assigned a value.

 **Example**: